kamshory/PlanetbiruFileManager/README.md

 # PlanetbiruFileManager

 Planetbiru File Manager is a web-based file manager using the PHP language that can be integrated with a variety of programs for managing files on the server.
 Planetbiru File Manager has a lot of very useful functions to create a new file, upload, edit, delete, move, rename, compress, extract, and so on.
 You can also drag and drop files from local storage to file area to upload them.
+Planetbiru File Manager can run without any database.

 ## Functions
 * Create New File